 Do you still celebrate holidays the way you did when you were a kid?
 I don't.
 (If you're happy with your Thanksgiving traditions awesome!
 If you're ready for a shift, read ahead.)

 Holidays have a certain emotional tinge for me.
-Mine were a mixed bag growing up: great food, tons of family and lots of crazy stuff too.
-You never new when crazy would strike, either.
+Mine was a mixed bag growing up: great food, tons of family and lots of crazy stuff too.
+You never knew when crazy would strike, either.
 I know a lot about what I don't want for the holidays.

 Ready to Honor Thanksgiving Your Way?

 It took me a bit to figure out how I'd prefer to celebrate.
 Today, my Thanksgivings include food and family and none of the drama.
 Fewer peaks and valleys, more quiet and ongoing joy.
 I notice the abundance of what matters most.
 I find that I need less and less.
 Life is more spontaneous and joyous.
 Grace arises frequently.

 As you set about to honor the energy of Thanksgiving your way allow yourself to focus on what it means to you.
 You might . . .

 - focus less on food, more on family and friends

 - release old holiday habits, invent new traditions

 Notice which past traditions still serve, invite new rituals and ways to celebrate.
 Know that however you choose to spend the day – and no matter where you find yourself – you can choose to give thanks in abundant and infinite ways.